skypilot-org/skypilot/docs/source/running-jobs/distributed-jobs.rst

 - :code:`SKYPILOT_NUM_GPUS_PER_NODE`: number of GPUs reserved on each node to execute the task; the same as the count in ``accelerators: <name>:<count>`` (rounded up if a fraction).

-See :ref:`env-vars` for more details.
+See :ref:`sky-env-vars` for more details.

 Launching a multi-node task (new cluster)
 -------------------------------------------------